How do you stay successful in maintaining a healthy diet?

 This is because we have no idea how our food is being prepared.

 Aside from the obvious sugars found in soft drinks, juices, and other beverages, many restaurants have hidden sugars in their sauces, dressings, and dishes.

-Processed refined sodium is found not only in packaged foods, but abundant in dine out restaurants.
+Processed refined sodium is found not only in packaged foods but abundant in dining out restaurants.
 This is not good for your health and can lead to high blood pressure and heart disease.

 Enriched flours can be found dishes as well as refined carbohydrates (bread, pasta, donuts, cakes, cookies, pastries).
 These foods are highly addictive and consumption can lead to health issues conditions.

 Often times restaurants cook with highly refined oils.
 They may use high fructose corn syrup, margarine or too much butter.